Dickey (garment): Armenia

 Historically, Armenian dress consisted of layers, a result of the variability of the weather, with short and hot summers and long and cold winters.
 Layers could be switched out easily when changes in the weather occurred.
 One component of this layering was a dicky style shirt that was heavily embroidered to cover the chest if the woman's outer dress was low cut.

 Greece

 It is traditional for Greek widows to wear black to signify their mourning.
 Historically, widows in certain regions of Greece, specifically Peloponnese and Euboea, "wore a plain white chemise and an unembroidered sigouni with a black dickey, black headscarf and black apron."

-Sámi People (Northern Europe, Western Russia)
+Sámi people

-Both men and women of the Sámi culture, particularly in the central and southern parts of the Sámi region, wear dickeys under certain tunic styles.
+Both men and women of the Sámi culture of Northern Europe, particularly in the central and southern parts of the Sámi region, wear dickeys under certain tunic styles.
 The tunics often have a V-neck opening that the dicky is worn under.
 The dickeys are usually rectangular and are made from wool.
 Traditionally, women wear red wool while men wear blue.
 The dickey is usually decorated with reindeer skin around the edges and metallic thread and glass beads in the center.
 The purpose is for the dickey to be the focal point of the outfit.